In-Context Learning Enhanced Credibility Transformer: Numerical example

-We observe that the ICL models have quite dramatically improved upon the results of the original Credibility Transformer.
-Thus, we are now able to answer the remaining two questions with which we opened this paper.
-The ICL-Credibility Transformer improves performance on a basic Credibility Transformer model, which in itself achieves a good out-of-sample performance, both for the ICL-Credibility Transformer version with two layers and for the linearized version.
-Thus, the first opening question is answered in the affirmative.
-Moreover, we have shown that the ICL approach improves the performance of a much smaller model focusing only on a single dataset, with the 2 layer ICL-Credibility Transformer fine-tuned version achieving the best test performance.
-Thus, the third opening question is also answered in the affirmative.
-Remarkably, this means that the credibility mechanism implemented by the ICL Transformer approach taken in this paper can improve on supervised learning for actuarial applications!
+We observe that the ICL versions have quite significantly improved upon the results of the original (base) Credibility Transformer.
+This affirmatively answers the opening questions at the beginning of this paper, whether ICL can improve predictive models, and this means that the ICL Transformer approach taken in this paper can improve on supervised learning for actuarial applications!

-We now analyze how the steps taken to build the ICL-Credibility Transformer affect the CLS tokens and the predictions.
-For simplicity, we select a single run of the ICL-Credibility Transformer training and perform a principal component analysis (PCA) of the CLS tokens within the test set of the base Credibility Transformer model; then, we transform the following vectors from the models using this same fitted PCA analysis: the CLS token of the original CT before modifying this model, the decorated CLS tokens before the ICL mechanism, the decorated CLS tokens after ICL augmentation, the CLS tokens after fine-tuning the ICL-Credibility Transformer end to end, the decorated CLS tokens after fine-tuning the ICL-Credibility Transformer and, finally, the decorated CLS tokens after fine-tuning the ICL-Credibility Transformer and performing ICL.
-Because we use the same PCA analysis for all of the models, we can directly compare the projections of the CLS tokens and the predictions.
-Figure \ref{pca_icl} shows the results of this analysis for ten points selected as the deciles of the original CT frequency predictions in the test set.
+We now analyze how applying the steps taken to build the ICL-Credibility Transformer affects the CLS tokens and the predictions.
+For simplicity, we select a single run of the ICL-Credibility Transformer training, and we perform a principal component analysis (PCA) of the CLS tokens taken from the base Credibility Transformer (i.e., before we have re-trained).
+The PCA is applied to the following tokens: \begin{itemize} \item[(1)] CLS tokens of the base Credibility Transformer before modifying this model (training phase 1); \item[(2)] (2a) CLS tokens, (2b) decorated CLS tokens before the ICL mechanism, (2c) decorated CLS tokens after performing ICL augmentation (these are shown after training phase 2); \item[(3)] (3a) CLS tokens, (3b) decorated CLS tokens before the ICL mechanism, (3c) decorated CLS tokens after performing ICL augmentation (these are shown again after training pahase 3, i.e., fine-tuning the ICL-Credibility Transformer end-to-end). \end{itemize} Because we use the identical PCA for all three models (phases 1-3), we can directly compare the projections of the CLS tokens as these are being modified.

-From the plots, we can see that the ten points undergo quite a progression from the original CLS tokens to the decorated CLS tokens after ICL, to the CLS tokens after performing ICL; fine-tuning the model end-to-end seems slightly to shrink the space inhabited by the tokens and also to shrink the most extreme predictions somewhat.
-To better understand this progression, we show in Figure \ref{pca_icl_in} the total progression of the ten points in the PCA space, labeling the original CT predictions made for that point, the predictions after allowing the weights of the CT model to be modified and the final predictions after ICL in the fine-tuned model.